Where can you make the most money teaching abroad?

 Who says that teaching abroad only means slumming it in a jungle or on a mountain top for chump change?
 For many smart cookies, teaching overseas is a lucrative gig.
 These savvy folk earn more than enough to pay off huge student debts back home or go traveling afterward.

 Of course, your teaching English abroad salary comparison should always be balanced with the cost of living in the country you’re planning to be based in.
-For instance, you may get paid big bucks in Japan, but you’ll also spend more than a pretty penny to live there.
+For instance, you may get paid big bucks in Japan (one of the highest paying countries to teach English), but you’ll also spend more than a pretty penny to live there.

 Another thing many teachers who want to work abroad may overlook are additional benefits.
 Even if the job doesn’t offer a huge salary, if it offers subsidized accommodation and travel tickets back home once a year, it’s still a pretty sweet deal.
 So sometimes, the highest paying English teaching jobs abroad are a combination of benefits and salary, but sometimes they're also just gigs that pay really, really well.